Janos Kirz

-Janos Kirz (born 1937) is a Hungarian-American physicist, Professor emeritus at Stony Brook University, and pioneer of X-ray microscopy.
+Janos Kirz (born 1937) is a Hungarian-American physicist, professor emeritus at Stony Brook University, and pioneer of X-ray microscopy.

 Biography

-Kirz was born in Budapest, Hungary and emigrated to the United States following the Hungarian Revolution of 1956.
-He studied physics at the University of California, Berkeley and after getting his PhD in 1963, he spent a year as a postdoc at CEA in Saclay.
+Born in Budapest, Hungary, Kirz emigrated to the United States in late 1956 after the Hungarian Revolution of 1956.
+Kirz earned a Bachelor of Arts in physics from the University of California, Berkeley in 1959 and received his PhD in physics from the same institution in 1963.
+He then spent 1963–1964 as a postdoctoral fellow at the French Atomic Energy Commission (Commissariat à l’énergie atomique et aux énergies alternatives) in Saclay.
 In 1968 Kirz took a position at Stony Brook University where he was appointed professor in 1973.

+Kirz is the nephew of physicist Edward Teller.

 Research

-Kirz's work has focused on Soft X-ray microscopy and the development and use of zone plates.
+Kirz’s research centers on the development of soft X-ray microscopy techniques using Fresnel zone plates and the application of these methods to biological and materials science investigations.